segin-GH/gitGuard/README.md

 - **Language Agnosticism**: Compatible with any programming language, ideal for multi-language projects.
 - **Easy Integration with Git**: Utilizes Git's `commit-msg` hook for automatic validation of commit messages.
-- **Customizable Rules**: Flexible configuration file to define your own commit message rules.
+- **Customizable Rules**: Flexible configuration file to define your own commit message rules. (not implemnted)
 - **Cross-Platform Compatibility**: Works seamlessly on Windows, Linux, and macOS.
+(Only tested in LINUX)
 - **User-Friendly Feedback**: Provides clear, actionable feedback for non-conforming commit messages.
 - **Simple Setup**: Easy to install and configure, fitting into existing workflows effortlessly.